Kylar514/KDE-Neon-Firefox-widevine-fix/README.md

    The script will delete the updated Firefox AppArmor profile file and restore the backup file to its original name.
 It will also reset the AppArmor profile for Firefox.

 5. After running the second script, you can test Firefox again to verify that the changes have been undone.

-I hope this helps you to run these two scripts together on your local machine.
-Let me know if you have any further questions or concerns.